- Find Housing

 Annette has been meeting needs and filling a number of different roles in Housing Transitions since 1997.
 She started in the Centre House shelter, and eventually moved behind the scenes to provide supervisory and program support to our staff.
 She took on more and more of the financial workings of the organization, and her attention to detail has made her adept and efficient at ensuring compliance with our grants.
 Recently, in 2017, her position was renamed to Finance Manager to reflect a focus on finances and compliance as our organization has grown.
 While she provides less of a supervisory role, members of our team continue to seek her experienced knowledge and educated opinions.

-Kristen joined Housing Transitions in the summer of 2016 as our Development and Community Relations Coordinator.
-In addition to leading coordinating outreach and volunteer opportunities, Kristen has led the way in creating new and fun events for all different demographics.
-The family tea party was a fun new addition to our winter line up of activities designed to raise awareness and funds for our organization.
-Coming soon, expect to see more new events like the Food Truck Rally in the Valley.
-Kristen will be happy to talk with your organization about ways to help Housing Transitions and our community!
+Karl joined Housing Transitions in the winter of 2019 as a Supportive Services Coordinator.
+Since then he has taken on one night shift per week in our Centre House Shelter and has taken on the role of our Development and Community Relations Coordinator.
+In addition to coordinating outreach and volunteer opportunities, Karl will lead the way in creating new and fun events for all different demographics.
+Check our events page frequently to see what great opportunities we have to engage with our organization and help our clients.
+Karl will be happy to talk with your organization about ways to help Housing Transitions and our community!